Subscribe and Follow LoGro

 Please don’t be afraid to talk about this, again…

-David Henson says:
+3. David Henson said:

 Nice work Bonnie !
 Did the police give any indication of moving up the distribution channel ?
 Clearly this 19 y.o. must have been being supplied heroin from someone.
 Does that become an issue for some state or federal law enforcement ?

-Bonnie Obremski says:
+4. Bonnie Obremski said:

 Josh-thanks for your input, what you said is important to keep in mind with this story, I think.